-Doula and mother of seven (!!), Lindsey Cipriani, tells all about her feeding journey that took her through the bliss of exclusively breastfeeding, the gratitude of milk bank milk, and the hurdle of accepting formula when her babies needed it.
+Doula and mother of seven (!!), Lindsey Cipriani, tells all about her feeding journey that took her through the bliss of exclusively breastfeeding, the gratitude of milk donations, and the hurdle of accepting baby formula when her babies needed it.
 She has some wisdom to share after feeding seven babies.

 When it comes to caring for babies and understanding what it means to be a new mother, Lindsey Cipriani is as experienced as they get.
 Lindsey is an experienced doula and spends her time prepping women for childbirth and coaching them through pregnancy, labor, and those precious moments as a new mom.
 Not only is she certified and trained, but she’s a mother of seven, yes seven, children and knows a thing or two about having babies and feeding them.

 After dedicating her life to supporting new moms and babies and to raising seven kids of her own, Lindsey knows firsthand that there is no one size fits all to feeding a baby.
 Success with breastfeeding with one baby does not guarantee success for the next.
 She tries to bring empathy to her clients from the highs and lows of her own journey.

 “I exclusively breastfed my first baby and that experience was like what you see in pictures—the flowy hair, the boobs out and the image of easy.
 I had no issues that first time around.
 Then I had twins, which rocked my world.”

 Supplementing with baby formula for multiples

 Born five weeks early, Lindsey’s twin girls had a weak latch, itty-bitty mouths and struggled to gain weight.

 “I tried really hard to get my milk supply up but ended up needing to supplement with formula,” recalls Lindsey.
 “I remember the pediatrician saying to me that formula isn’t poison.
 That’s when it clicked for me the doctor was right.
 And then I started watching my baby gain weight.”